adamharrison/straightforward-c-project-standard/README.md

 In order to conform to SCPS2, the project *must*:

 * Conform to SCPS3.
-* Have no linking dependencies.
+* Have no linking, or include dependencies.
 * The SDT must contain no directories that contain source code.

 ### Examples